PostgreSQL Source Code git master

 1748

-1750 * port that the client is connecting from (NULL if Unix socket)
+1750 * IP address that the server accepted the connection on (NULL if Unix socket)

 1751 */